 Optimus: Freedom is your right.
 If you make that request, we will honor it.
 But... what if we leave, and you're wrong?

-In the first movie, this is Inverted.
+- In the first movie, this is inverted.
 The Decepticons are on Earth first, seeking Megatron, who was seeking the AllSpark.
 The only Autobot on Earth was Bumblebee, who was keeping a low profile.
 The other Autobots arrive to stop the Decepticons.

-Subverted once and for all in the third movie- the Autobots actually are forced to leave by the government thanks to threats by the Decepticons...who promptly blow up the Autobots' space ship with a missile as they are leaving the planet, killing them all (not really, of course).
+- Subverted once and for all in the third movie- the Autobots actually are forced to leave by the government thanks to threats by the Decepticons...who promptly blow up the Autobots' space ship with a missile as they are leaving the planet, killing them all (not really, of course).
 The 'Cons then attack the city of Chicago and start to massacre everyone, and use the city as a base to summon the ruins of Cybertron with the goal of enslaving the human race and using them as slave labor to rebuild it.
 Though the Autobots being kicked out was partly prompted by one of them turning out to be a traitor, it is also revealed that the Decepticons had secretly been on Earth since the 1960's, so Optimus and co. had even less to do with their presence on Earth than they thought before.

-Part of the Ghostbusters montage chronicling their success is a Larry King segment on them, mentioning the possibility that they were the very cause of the paranormal activity they combated.
+- Part of the Ghostbusters (1984) montage chronicling their success is a Larry King segment on them, mentioning the possibility that they were the very cause of the paranormal activity they combated.
 It could have been more an accusation that they were con-artists faking the incidents rather than that they were attracting ghosts.
-This is clearly wrong, as they invented the ghostbusting job because the paranormal activity was rising, and do such an excellent job that by the beginning of the sequel they are jobless.
+This is clearly wrong, as they invented the ghostbusting job before the paranormal activity was rising, and do such an excellent job that by the beginning of the sequel they are jobless.

 Live Action TV